CaiLab-neuro/Video_Synchronizer/README.md

 - If `--subject-id` is omitted, the script scans `input_video_dir`, takes the first underscore-separated token from each video filename, converts it to an integer, removes duplicates with `np.unique`, and processes all discovered subjects.
 - If `--camera-id` is omitted, the script scans `input_video_dir`, takes the second underscore-separated token from each video filename, removes duplicates with `np.unique`, and processes all discovered camera IDs.
+- `--camera-id` accepts camera ID strings. `child,parent,side` are examples, not the only values supported by the code.

 Outputs include: